aspose-total/Aspose.Total-Products/total/en/python-net/conversion/mobi-to-xlsb/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert MOBI to XLSB?</h2>

+The MOBI file format is a popular format for e-books, and is used by many e-book readers.
+However, the XLSB format is a binary file format used by Microsoft Excel for storing spreadsheet data.
+Converting a MOBI file to XLSB can be useful for a variety of reasons, such as for creating a spreadsheet from an e-book or for sharing data with other users who may not have access to an e-book reader.

-For a Python developer, who is trying to add a MOBI to XLSB conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.
+<h2>How Aspose.Total Helps for MOBI to XLSB Conversion?</h2>

+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats.
+It can help to automate the conversion process from MOBI to XLSB.
 It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert MOBI file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Firstly use Aspose.Words for Python via .NET API to convert MOBI file to HTML.
+After that by using Excel Python API Aspose.Cells for Python via .NET, save the created HTML into desired Microsoft Excel format.

+The Aspose.Words for Python via .NET API is a powerful Word document processing API that enables developers to create, read, edit, convert and print Word documents within their own applications.
+It supports a wide range of document formats, including DOC, DOCX, ODT, RTF, HTML, MHTML, OpenDocument Text, and more.
+It also provides features such as document manipulation, document conversion, document comparison, document protection, and more.

+The Aspose.Cells for Python via .NET API is a powerful Excel document processing API that enables developers to create, read, edit, convert and print Excel documents within their own applications.
+It supports a wide range of document formats, including XLS, XLSX, XLSB, CSV, and more.
+It also provides features such as document manipulation, document conversion, document comparison, document protection, and more.

+By using Aspose.Total for Python via .NET API, developers can easily automate the conversion process from MOBI to XLSB.
+It provides a simple and efficient way to convert MOBI files to XLSB format, allowing developers to quickly and easily create spreadsheets from e-books.

 {{% /blocks/products/pf/feature-page-summary %}}